SAP-samples/ui5-exercises-codejam/chapters/chapter001/readme.md

 > 1. An array of dependencies from UI5 libraries
 > 1. A function that will be executed
 >
-> Our only dependency is the `UIComponent`, which we pass to the function.
-This function returns the `UIComponent`, but [extends](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent%23methods/sap.ui.core.UIComponent.extend) it with an new subclass that we call `sap.codejam.Component`.
+> Our only dependency is the `UIComponent` class, which we pass to the function.
+This function returns the `UIComponent`, but [extends](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent%23methods/sap.ui.core.UIComponent.extend) it with a new subclass that we call `sap.codejam.Component`.
 This subclass is enriched with a `metadata` parameter, which is an object that points to a `manifest.json` and makes sure that the `UIComponent` is created fully asynchronously (`"sap.ui.core.IAsyncContentCreation"`).
 The subclass is also enriched by an `init` function, which is automatically invoked by the framework when the component is instantiated.
 Inside this function, we make sure that the init function of the `UIComponent`'s parent is invoked (which is obligatory).
 >
 > Read more about the component configuration in the [SAPUI5 Documentation](https://sapui5.hana.ondemand.com/sdk/#/topic/4cfa60872dca462cb87148ccd0d948ee).